Laevistrombus canarium: Name

 The English common name of L. canarium, "dog conch", is a calque of the Malay.
 In the Malay Peninsula, the species is known by the Malay name siput gonggong, where siput means "snail" and gonggong is an onomatopoetic word for a dog's bark.
+In some parts of the Visayas, in the Philippines, it is locally known as "bungkawil".

 Taxonomy

 The first published depictions of the shell of this species appeared in 1681 in the earliest book solely about sea shells, Recreatio mentis et oculi in observatione animalium testaceorum (Refreshment of the mind and the eye in the observation of shell-bearing animals) by Italian scholar Filippo Buonanni.
 The species was shown in the 1742 Index Testarum Conchyliorum, quae adservantur in Museo Nicolai Gualtieri (List of the shells of shellfish which are preserved in the museum of Niccolò Gualtieri) by Italian physician and malacologist Niccolò Gualtieri.
 In both books, the morphology of an adult shell was shown from different perspectives.

 In 1758, the dog conch was formally described and named Strombus canarium by Swedish naturalist and taxonomist Carl Linnaeus, who originated the system of binomial nomenclature.
 The specific name of this taxon, canarium, is derived from the Latin canis (dog).
 The original description given by Linnaeus in his book, Systema Naturae, is in Latin:

 "S. testae labro rotundato brevi retuso, spiraque laevi."
 This can be translated as "Strombus with a shell having a retuse, short, rounded lip, and a smooth spire".
 Linnaeus did not mention a specific locality in his original description, giving only Eastern Asia as the area in which the species is found.

 The taxon Laevistrombus was introduced in the literature as a subgenus of Strombus by Tetsuaki Kira (1955) in the third printing of the first edition of Coloured Illustrations of the Shells of Japan.
 It comprised two species, Strombus (Laevistrombus) canarium and Strombus (L.) isabella Lamarck, 1822.
 No type specimen was designated, and Kira gave no formal description or statement of differentiation, as required by the ICZN code to validate the name.
 In a later version of the book, Laevistrombus was elevated to genus level, but a description was still lacking.
 Rüdiger Bieler and Richard Petit (1996) considered it a nomen nudum, and the authorship was transferred to Robert Tucker Abbott (1960), who had provided a proper description and illustrations of Laevistrombus and specified a type species, Strombus canarium L., in the first volume of his monograph Indo-Pacific Mollusca.
 The currently accepted combination, Laevistrombus canarium, was proposed by Jack John Sepkoski Jr. (2002), who elevated Laevistrombus to genus level based on palaeontological data.